scumsuck/eleventy-webcomic-justgorlythings/readme.md

 # eleventy-webcomic

+run ''npx @11ty/eleventy --serve'' in the terminal for live preview!!!!

 > This is a quick overview of things if you kind of know what you're doing.
 More extensive instructions are coming!!

 This is a template of a template of a template.
 Eleventy-webcomic is a template, built off of the Rashon's [eleventy-rarebit](), which itself is built to replicate the functionality found in [geno7's](https://geno7.neocities.org/) [Rarebit](https://rarebit.neocities.org/) webcomic template.